-Motor Dysgraphia and Dyslexia are both learning differences where complete diagnosis has to be made by a practitioner qualified to administer the range of standardised tools required for an accurate diagnosis.
+Motor Dysgraphia and Dyslexia are both learning differences where complete diagnosis has to be made by a practitioner qualified to administer the range of standardised assessments required for an accurate diagnosis.

 Nevertheless, these learning differences are also characterised by specific difficulties.

 The American Psychiatric Association book, also known as DSM-5, is an authoritative volume providing such characteristics:

 These characteristics can be accurately measured by a computer.
 Such accurate measurements have led the artificial intelligence community to consider that, given enough data, accurate screenings can be performed by:

-During the screening, we record the person being assessed as they read a list of 32 words.
+During the Dyscreen dyslexia screening, we record the person being assessed as they read a list of 32 words.
 16 words are real English words and 16 are pseudowords or nonsense words, which are generated by artificial intelligence techniques based on the age of the individual being screened.
 The audio recordings are processed on our server via specific software and we extract 6 metrics, which are important for the likelihood estimate.

 As can be seen in the figure below (which is based on our data), these reading times highlight a clear discrepancy between standard readers and dyslexic readers.

 *The unit of time we measure is in milliseconds (ms).